REQUIREMENTS FOR ISSUANCE OF ELECTRONIC PASSPORT (Leia em Português)

 2. Police Report, in case passport was lost as a result of robbery, theft or similar circumstances;

-3. One (1) original or certified true copy and one (1) photocopy of Birth Certificate authenticated by the NSO;
+3. One (1) original or certified true copy and one (1) photocopy of Birth Certificate issued by the PSA;

 4. One (1) original or certified true copy and one (1) photocopy of each of other documents that may be required by the Consular Officer pursuant to R.A.
 8239 & D.O.
 11-97 such as Baptismal Certificate, Seaman’s Book, etc.;